MicrosoftDocs/azure-reference-other/u-sql/create-procedure-u-sql.md

 Deploying a resource inside a procedure will become visible to the whole script at runtime, similar to referencing an assembly and any resources deployed by the calling environment will be visible in the procedure’s dynamic context.

-### Examples
+## Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-get-started#run-u-sql-locally).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.
-- The examples below utilize the table dbo.somePeople as defined below.
+- The examples below utilize the table `dbo.somePeople` as defined below.

 **Dataset**
 ```sql